Rockies vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has eight doubles, a triple, eight home runs, 38 walks and 17 RBI (48 total hits).
-He has stolen two bases.
+- Wade has 51 hits with nine doubles, a triple, eight home runs, 41 walks and 19 RBI.
+He's also stolen two bases.

 Wade Recent Games